joolstorrentecalo/gitlab-foss/doc/user/project/deploy_tokens/index.md

 ### GitLab public API

 Deploy tokens can't be used with the GitLab public API.
 However, you can use deploy tokens with some endpoints, such as those from the package registry.
-You can tell an endpoint belongs to the package registry because the URL has the string `packages/<format>`.
-For example: `https://gitlab.example.com/api/v4/projects/24/packages/generic/my_package/0.0.1/file.txt`.
-For more information, see
-[Authenticate with the registry](../../packages/package_registry/index.md#authenticate-with-the-registry).
+For more information, see [Authenticate with the registry](../../packages/package_registry/index.md#authenticate-with-the-registry).

 ## Create a deploy token